top of page

 • What decisions are not urgent today?

 This simple reflection can immediately reduce mental pressure.
+It’s a gentle reminder that you have the power to take control of your choices.

 Final Thoughts